fenago/git/Lab_7.md

 Most of the time, you may have just been working on a local development or master branch, and so didn't care so much about other branches.

-In this chapter, we will show you different branch types and how to work with them.
+In this lab, we will show you different branch types and how to work with them.

 #### Pre-reqs:
 - Google Chrome (Recommended)